liferay/liferay-docs/discover/portal/articles-dxp/125-workflow/02-kaleo-designer/03-kaleo-designer-workflow-processing.markdown

 When developing workflows in Kaleo Designer, make sure you go through all the transitions and name them appropriately.
-By default, these transitions get system generated names, so rename them all to something more human-readable, as they're displayed to workflow users as links that will send the workflown item to the next step in the workflow.
+By default, these transitions get system generated names, so rename them all to something more human-readable, as they're displayed to workflow users as links that will send the workflow item to the next step in the workflow.

 ![Figure 2: In the Single Approver workflow, a user in the Review task can choose to Approve or Reject the asset, which sends the asset either to the EndNode or to the Update task.](../../../images-dxp/kaleo-designer-transition-link.png)